I-SpiTfire-U/Pink-Fox-Engine/README.md

 ## Background

 The Pink Fox Engine is a hobby project that I'm putting together as a way to learn more about game development and how different things work under the hood in real engines.
-I thought a game engine would be an intriguing project to create as a way of showcasing my ability to code but also as a tool that could actually be used realistically.
+I thought a game engine would be an intriguing project to create as a way of showcasing how far I've come but also as a tool that could actually be used realistically.

 Despite the Pink Fox Engine being a hobby project, I do hope to develop it to a point that it can be used to make a fully functioning game, as I've always wanted to have my own game engine to use for my future game projects and to share with others!